 If you receive a denial from your prequalification check, don’t fret, you still have options.
 Just because you didn’t prequalify, doesn’t mean you won’t be approved, although your approval chances most likely will be slim.
 Prequalification checks do not look at your full credit history and things like employment status and salary, which may strengthen your credit card application.

 Whether you’ve been denied or are planning on checking if you prequalify for a credit card, it’s helpful to do a little homework first, for example:

 - Check your credit score in advance.
 A great way to see where you stand in terms of your credit is to check your credit score.
 This will give you an idea of what credit cards you may qualify for.
-There are many resources you can use to get your FICO® Score for free, such as the Discover Scorecard.
+There are many resources you can use to get your FICO® Score for free, including Experian’s free credit report and FICO Score.